Spermatid Diseases

 3. Radiation Exposure: High doses of radiation can damage DNA in spermatids.

-4. Infections: Viral or bacterial infections affecting the testes.
+4. Infections: or infections affecting the testes.

 6. Hormonal Imbalances: Abnormal levels of testosterone or other hormones.